SienaSantos/jquery-game/README.md

 - casino 20% +/- 40 - 50 gold (random)

 Feautures:
-- counter for number of attemps
+- Counter for number of attemps
-- counter for total gold.
+- Counter for total gold.
 Make it red if he loses money and green if he gains money
 - A log of the event.
 If the ninja loses money, make the log color red and green if he gains money.
 - Reset button (gold 0 and trys 20)
 - Different locations with buttons (no need for actual pictures of the location)
 - A ninja sprite that moves around the different locations. (when you click goldmine, he will move to goldmine.
 When you click casino he will move to the casino)

+##Other Notes##

+For the log, use an array of the event (json object contains data like the time, location and amount)

+{ location: 'cave',
+  time: 'some date string',
+  amount: -40
+}

+Use the same array for getting the total score as well.

 ##Bonus##
-Persist the score even with a browswer refresh.
+Persist the data (score and log) even with a browser refresh.